The question every landlord asks: what can I actually claim?

 How your portfolio is structured changes several of these answers.
 Property held personally is taxed under Income Tax rules, with the mortgage interest treatment described above, and reported through Self Assessment.
 Property held through a limited company is taxed differently, under Corporation Tax, with its own set of rules around allowable costs and finance charges, and reported through Corporation Tax returns and statutory year-end accounts rather than a personal tax return.
 Neither structure is automatically better — it depends on your portfolio size, your other income, your growth plans and your appetite for the additional admin that comes with running a company.
 This is a genuinely individual decision, and one worth discussing properly with an accountant who understands your whole picture rather than working from a general rule of thumb.

-What changes at sale — a brief word on Capital Gains Tax
+What changes at sale: Capital Gains Tax

 The records worth keeping as you go